What is a cooling off period when buying a house?

 When buying a property, there's a critical stage after you sign the contract called the cooling off period.
-Most commonly a 5 day cooling off period, this time is your opportunity to cancel the sale even though you've signed the legally binding contract to purchase the property.
+Most commonly a 5 day cooling off period, this time is your opportunity to cancel the sale, even though you've signed the legally binding contract to purchase the property.

-This cooling off period starts on the day you sign and is usually five business days long, Sundays and public holidays not included, but it varies by state.
-If you change your mind about buying a property during this time, you can cancel the sale.
+The cooling off period starts on the day you sign and does not usually include Sundays or public holidays not included, but it varies by state.

-You should be aware, though, that cancellation of the contract incurs a penalty equivalent to 0.25% of the total selling price of the property.
-So if the property sells at $500,000, the penalty will be around $1,250.
-As the seller, on the other hand, once the contract is terminated within the cooling off period, you must give back the deposit within 14 days after the cancellation with the penalty already deducted.
+Be aware that cancellation of the contract may incur a financial penalty, generally equivalent to 0.25% of the total selling price of the property.
+So if the property contract was $500,000, the penalty will be around $1,250.
+As the seller, once the contract is terminated within the cooling off period, you must give back the deposit within 14 days after the cancellation with the penalty already deducted.

 The rules regarding cooling off periods can vary between states and territories.
 Some states might not even have a cooling off period; thus, it is advisable that you ask your solicitor what rules apply in your area.
 You can get an idea of the differences between states below: